 Dusty trails bad for asthma or contact lenses

-This photo is of a tea stand set up along the trail.
+This photo left is of a tea stand set up along the trail.
 It was a nice place to drop my pack, drink some tea and chat with these surprisingly cute girls.
 I was wearing my old thick glasses because I was unable to wear the soft contact lenses I usually used at the time.
 Most of the trail was so dusty that it irritated my eyes.
 It also affected my lungs, giving me a bad case of bronchitis and triggering my asthma.
 The photo right was nnother stop for a cup of chai or a cold drink along the route and a chat with the proprietor and her small child.

 Otherwise, the walking was not all that bad.
 The distances most people did in a day were short of what I was actually able to do and I even some trekkers in their 50’s that simply took more time but managed quite well.
 My hint is that being used to your boots and having a properly fitted and not too heavy backpack are essential.
 Good sleeping bag, sunscreen and sunglasses are needed but one can leave the soap, shampoo and all but a small towel behind.
 It’s too cold to really wash even if you would have a place to do it.